Authentic Arabic Bread - Basic Dough

 Are You your thoughts...?

-Have you ever considered that perhaps, once our brain has been programmed with what and who we think we are... dating back to messages and impressions received in childhood and the teen years, that becomes the theme music over which all the lyrics of our life are written?
+Have you ever considered that perhaps, once our brain has been programmed with what and who we think we are... dating back to messages and impressions received in childhood and the teen years, that becomes the soundtrack over which all the lyrics of our life are written?

 Unless we start to consciously erase and re-record our theme music, writing new movements to create the person we want to be, we're stuck.

-We get so caught up in the constant and unrelenting work of our minds (sane and less than sane thoughts) that we identify those ramblings with who we are!
+We get so caught up in the constant and unrelenting work of our minds (sane and less than sane thoughts) that we identify those ramblings with who we are even when they are no longer true!

-IF you meditate, then you've observed the absurd goings-on in our attic!
+If you meditate, then you've observed the absurd goings-on in your attic!
 My goodness, how busy!

 meditation-1287207_1280.jpg